Jewel of the Day: The Delhi Durbar Emerald Necklace

-If you’d like to read more about the Queen’s necklaces, tiaras and other jewellery, have a look at this thread – Queen Elizabeth II: Tiaras, Necklaces.Filed under British Royals, Historical Royals
+If you’d like to read more about the Queen’s necklaces, tiaras and other jewellery, have a look at this thread – Queen Elizabeth II: Tiaras, Necklaces.Filed under Historical Royals, The United Kingdom

 Tagged Elizabeth II of the United Kingdom, Jewellery, Mary of Teck.